Network Graphing Archived Websites With Gephi

 - PageRank > - Determines the probability of clicking through to each node, given a certain number of random clicks through links.

-Because we want to determine which sites were most highly-read and linked to most frequently, in order to ascertain which sources were used the most to learn about the wildfires, we have to prioritize PageRank, or the probability of a user reaching each page, given a certain number of clicks on random links (Page, et al, 1999).
+Because we want to determine which sites were most highly-read and linked to most frequently, so we can ascertain which sources were used the most to learn about the wildfires, we have to prioritize PageRank, or the probability of a user reaching each page, given a certain number of clicks on random links (Page, et al, 1999).

 By clicking on the "run" button next to PageRank, Gephi will calculate the PageRank for each of our nodes.
 In order to help visualize distinct clusters within the network, we will also run the Modularity statistic; this measures the division of the network into clusters of closely-related nodes (Blondel, et al, 2008).